THE NIBBLE BLOG: Products, Recipes & Trends In Specialty Foods

 But chief among our kitchen foibles is burnt microwaved popcorn.
 It not only imparts a horrendous lingering odor; it also stains the inside of the microwave with yellowish blotches.
 We sought help from HowToCleanStuff.net.

+Want to get rid of it?
 Ready to begin?
 Gather your weapons.

 For The Odor

 Mug and small bowl as a saucer

 For The Stains